The Must-Have Medicinal Mushroom for your home Apothecary

 You Need Turkey Tail Mushroom in Your Life and Mushroom kit

 The thought of adding the mushroom powder to your morning coffee or post-workout smoothie may be unsavory to some people.
-But, for thousands of years, therapeutic mushroom powders have been a part of the ancient medicinal arsenals, and Turkey Tail mushroom tincture has a special place in every medicinal mushroom kit since then.
+But, for thousands of years, therapeutic mushroom powders have been a part of the ancient medicinal arsenals, and the Turkey Tail Mushroom has a special place in every medicinal mushroom kit since then.
 Science is now only discovering – Why.